rschmidthd/lightcurvefinder/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 *Instructions*: The jupyter notebook will produce a track image, a caustic pattern (with track overlaid) and a light curve (point source).
 You can change settings in the first cell.

+For detailed information about the technique, see https://ui.adsabs.harvard.edu/abs/1993ApJ...403..530W